bgallag6/specFit/README.md

 ## 2. Using your own data

 To use this library, a pre-processing program must create `dataCube.npy` and `timestamps.npy`.
-It is suggested that a user starts by modifying `preProcessTIFF.py`, which generates test TIFF files and then creates the needed `.npy` files.
+It is suggested that a user starts by modifying `preProcessDemo.py`, which generates test TIFF files and then creates the needed `.npy` files.
 After modifying this file, all of the processing steps can be executed using

 ```
-make tiff
+make demo
 ```

 Edit `Makefile` to see the system commands that are executed.